Part time Bookkeeper/ Independent Contractor

 Duties and Responsibilities:

-- Entering employee hours into ADP Online Portal, and generating monthly reports and other reports as needed (e.g. semi-annual fund-raising appeals, annual conference, out-of-state field trips, Memorial Day Nature Get-Away etc),
+- generating payroll through ADP online portal, and generating monthly reports and other reports as needed (e.g. semi-annual fund-raising appeals, annual conference, out-of-state field trips, Memorial Day Nature Get-Away, etc)

 Compensation: Hourly and negotiable and commensurate with experience.

-Timeline: We hope to have the bookkeeper on board by early to mid-February.
+Timeline: We hope to have the bookkeeper on board before or by the end of September at the very latest.
+Applications accepted until position is filled.

 Send cover letter, resume, and three letters of reference to: